giannamars/MBAM-RESP/README.md

 The *Figures/results* folder contains .jld results files.
 These are translated into .csv format by the *figure_data_v063* notebook and placed into the *Figures/CSV* folder

-The *PythonPlotting* folder contains the code to reproduce all figures from csv files in chapter x of my thesis.
+The *PythonPlotting* folder contains the code to reproduce all figures from csv files in chapter 4 of my thesis.